Customized Insurance for Your Janitorial BusinessGet Your Quote

 General liability insurance - also known as commercial general liability (CGL) insurance - protects you and your business from claims and costs associated with third-party accidents, property damage, and some types of lawsuits.
 For example, if someone slips in a hallway you’re cleaning and requires medical attention, general liability may cover the medical costs related to that person’s injury.

 General liability usually covers:

 General liability insurance usually does not cover:

 Professional Liability insurance - also known as errors and omissions insurance (E&O insurance) - is a type of policy that provides coverage in the event a customer alleges negligence from your janitorial services.
 If your customer decides to sue your business for mistakes related to your services, your professional liability insurance policy may cover any resulting damages and legal costs.

 Workers compensation insurance covers the lost wages, medical bills, and legal costs of an employee who was injured while working for you.
 For example, if your employee accidentally gets burned by a cleaning agent while cleaning a client’s office, your workers compensation policy can cover his medical bills, as well as wages lost as a result of getting hurt.

 If that employee decides to sue you - say, because you didn’t properly store the cleaning agent - your workers compensation policy can cover the costs of the claim, as well as your legal bills.

 If you’re curious as to how much janitorial insurance costs, the answer usually depends on:

 Want to find out how much your janitorial insurance will cost?
-Click here to answer a few questions so we can help you learn how much your policy might cost.
+Just click here to answer a couple of questions about your business.